MicrosoftDocs/azure-reference-other/studio-module-reference/filter-based-feature-selection.md

 ---
-title: "Filter Based Feature Selection | Microsoft Docs"
+title: "ML Studio (classic): Filter Based Feature Selection - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Filter Based Feature Selection module to identify the columns in your input dataset that have the greatest predictive power. ms.date: 05/06/2019 ms.service: "machine-learning"